 Mature height depends on the variety you are growing.
 Most Oriental poppies reach somewhere between 3 - 4 ft. tall, with a spread of 1 - 2 ft.
-However, there are several compact varieties that only reach 2 ft.
+However, there are several compact varieties that only reach 2 ft. in height.

 The bloom period for Oriental poppies is brief, but exquisite, in early summer.
 Some varieties will only stay in bloom one day, although with enough buds you should get at least 3 days of bloom.
 To extend the season, plant multiple varieties that bloom at different times.
 In their defense, the plants are interesting even before the flowers “pop” open, with their fuzzy, plumping flower bud.

 Oriental poppies need a well-draining soil.
 Their fleshy tap roots and crowns will rot in the damp soil.
 Wet winters can be a particular problem if the ground stays wet rather than freezing solid.

 Starting from Seed: The easiest way to start poppies is from seed.
 Direct sow early in the season.
 The seeds need light to germinate, so simply scatter the seed on prepared soil and firm it down lightly.

 Planting: Because Oriental poppies have a tap root, they don’t divide easily.
 To avoid disturbance, potted plants should be planted in their final growing spot.
 If you purchase bare-root plants, make sure the hole is deep enough to accommodate the root and that the crown will be 3 inches below the soil surface.
 If Oriental poppies are planted too shallowly, they can rot.